igniterealtime/Openfire-Social/README.md

 - Requres PHP to be installed and configured for Jetty FastCGIProxyServlet as normally done for an external web server like Nginx.
 - Openfire hosts pre-configured WordPress web application in Jetty instead of Apache or Nginx.

+# How to use
+- To login to to https://yourserver:7443/index.html

 # TODO
 Complete documentation